E10 ethanol blends of gasoline are stable for only about 2-3 months.

 Precautions

-When using fuels that contain alcohol/ethanol, simple precautions are necessary to prevent contamination by water.
+When using fuels that contain alcohol/ethanol, special precautions are necessary to prevent contamination by water.

 The amount of ethanol blended in at the pumps, is not closely monitored.

-The ethanol is not added at the major refineries - Usually it is the delivery truck driver or local fuel distributor who adds the ethanol to fuel supply.
+The ethanol is not added at the major refineries - Usually it is the delivery truck driver who adds the ethanol to fuel supply.

-Checking that gasoline meets safe and legal alcohol guidelines (10% or lower) and has not absorbed water is recommended, until more stringent and protective E10 consumer laws are passed.
+Checking that gasoline meets safe and legal alcohol guidelines (10% or lower), seems recommended, until more stringent and protective laws are passed.

 Refilling often, with high quality, fresh gasoline, is the best measure you can take to manage the shorter shelf life and higher risk of water contamination that occurs when using E10 and other alcohol fuel blends.